Michigan State University Libraries

 Michigan State University Libraries (MSU Libraries) is the academic library system of Michigan State University in East Lansing, Michigan, United States.
 The library system comprises nine branch locations including the Main Library.
-As of 2015-16, the MSU Libraries ranked 26th among U.S. and Canadian research libraries by number of volumes (7,261,157 volumes) and 11th among U.S. and Canadian research libraries by number of titles held (7,800,120 titles).
+As of 2021–22, the MSU Libraries ranked 26th among U.S. and Canadian research libraries by number of volumes (8,543,550 volumes) and 7th among U.S. and Canadian research libraries by number of titles held (10,858,158 titles).

 The Africana Collection is one of the largest of its kind in the nation with a collection of over 200,000 items.

-Other significant collections include the G. Robert Vincent Voice Library, the largest academic voice library in the nation, containing a collection of over 40,000 hours of spoken word recordings and includes the voices of over 100,000 persons from all walks of life, and the Russel B. Nye Popular Culture Collections which includes the extensive Comic Art Collection.
+Other significant collections include the G. Robert Vincent Voice Library, the largest academic voice library in the nation, containing a collection of over 100,000 hours of spoken word recordings and includes the voices of over 500,000 persons from all walks of life, and the Russel B. Nye Popular Culture Collections which includes the extensive Comic Art Collection.
 This collection includes over 100,000 comic books, and 10,000 related books and periodicals.
 The Turfgrass Information Center is recognized as the most extensive public collection of turfgrass educational material in existence.

 Main Library branch collections

-The Branch Libraries are subject collections located in the Main Library as well as in branch libraries located in other buildings on and off campus.
+The Branch Libraries are subject collections located in the Main Library as well as in two branch libraries located in other buildings on campus.
 Each of the branch libraries have their own subject specialization.

 Branch Libraries located inside the main library building include:

+Branch Libraries located outside the main library building include: